elephantscale/es-training-new/deep-learning/generic/DL-activation-functions.md

 ## Activation Functions - Review

- * A Sigmoid Function is a mathematical function with a Sigmoid Curve (“S” Curve) and outputs a probability between 0 and 1.
+ * A Sigmoid Function is a mathematical function with a Sigmoid Curve ("S" Curve) and outputs a probability between 0 and 1.

  * A rectifier or ReLU (Rectified Linear Unit) is a commonly used activation function that allows one to eliminate negative units in an ANN.
 It helps solve vanishing/exploding gradient problems associated with other activation functions.